ACTNET: end-to-end learning of feature activations and multi-stream aggregation for effective instance image retrieval: Comparison with the state-of-the-art

 The performance of the full dimensional image signatures (1K-4K Dimensions) is summarised in Table \ref{full_SOTA}.
 In real world scenarios containing billions of images, the use of image representations with dimensionality greater than 1K is prohibitive due to memory requirements and search time; however the results are useful in understanding the maximum capabilities of each signatures.

 The proposed ACTNET consistently outperforms the state-of-the-art on all datasets.
-Compared to RMAC \cite{Gordo2017}, ACTNET provides a significant gain of +5.3\%, +11.8\%, 1.8\% and 9.9\% in mAP on Oxford5k, $R$Oxf$M$, $R$Par$M$ and MPEG datasets respectively.
-The difference in mAP points between ACTNET and RMAC is even higher on challenging datasets (+19.8\% $R$Oxf$H$, +15.5\% $R$Oxf$M$+$R$1M, +17.4\% $R$Oxf$M$+$R$1M, +3.3\% $R$Par$H$ and +1.5\% $R$Par$M$+$R$1M).
-Compared to the best competitor GEM representation \cite{GEM}, ACTNET is more than 13.7, 9.6, 10, 6.4 and 3.9 mAP points ahead on $R$Oxf$H$, $R$Oxf$M$+$R$1M, $R$Oxf$H$+$R$1M, $R$Par$H$ and $R$Par$H$+$R$1M datasets respectively.
-It is important to note that our ACTNET representation is computed from single image scale compared to RMAC \cite{Gordo2017} and GEM \cite{GEM} representations where 3 image scales are used.
-We also compare ACTNET with our implementation of ResNext+GEM and the retrieval performance shows that ACTNET creates significantly more robust and discriminative image signature.
+Compared to RMAC \cite{Gordo2017}, ACTNET provides a significant gain of +6.3\%, +13.9\%, 2.6\% and 10.6\% in mAP on Oxford5k, $R$Oxf$M$, $R$Par$M$ and MPEG datasets respectively.
+The difference in mAP points between ACTNET and RMAC is even higher on challenging datasets (+22.2\% $R$Oxf$H$, +15.6\% $R$Oxf$M$+$R$1M, +17.4\% $R$Oxf$H$+$R$1M, +4.4\% $R$Par$H$ and +2.0\% $R$Par$M$+$R$1M).
+Compared to the GEM representation \cite{GEM}, ACTNET is more than 16.1, 9.7, 10, 7.5 and 4.2 mAP points ahead on $R$Oxf$H$, $R$Oxf$M$+$R$1M, $R$Oxf$H$+$R$1M, $R$Par$H$ and $R$Par$H$+$R$1M datasets respectively.
+Our ACTNET outperforms most recent state-of-the-art method GEM (AP) \cite{GEMAP} on all datasets.
+We also compare ACTNET with our implementations of multi-resolution ResNext-GEM and REMAP and the retrieval performance shows that ACTNET creates significantly more robust and discriminative image signature.

 It has recently become common practice to apply Query Expansion (QE) on top of global image signatures to further improve retrieval accuracy.
 More precisely, we use $\alpha$ query expansion \cite{GEM} and diffusion (DFS) \cite{iscen17cvpr}.
 It can be observed from Table \ref{QExp} that ACTNET+$\alpha$QE achieves significantly better mAP compared to RMAC+$\alpha$QE and GEM+$\alpha$QE.
-Furthermore, ACTNET+DFS achieves 70.7\%, 49.1\%, 88.9\% and 78.4\% on $R$Oxf$M$+$R$1M, $R$Oxf$H$+$R$1M, $R$Par$M$+$R$1M and $R$Par$H$+$R$1M datasets respectively, outperforming the best published results to date.
+Furthermore, ACTNET+DFS achieves 70.5\%, 49.1\%, 89.1\% and 79.5\% on $R$Oxf$M$+$R$1M, $R$Oxf$H$+$R$1M, $R$Par$M$+$R$1M and $R$Par$H$+$R$1M datasets respectively, outperforming the best published results to date.
 It is also interesting to note that ACTNET+DFS outperforms the computationally complex DELF-D2R-R-ASMK+SP \cite{D2R} approach which uses CNN based local features, a codebook of 65k visual words and Spatial Verification (SP).